To Obtain a Hunt Permit:

 Submit your name, address, phone number, and e-mail (if you have one) by phone (304-866-3858, ext.
-11), fax (304-866-3852) or e-mail (email@example.com).
-Based on availability of staff refuge hunt permits may also be obtained at the refuge headquarters from 8:00 am-3:00 pm, Monday through Friday.
+11), fax (304-866-3852) or e-mail (firstname.lastname@example.org).
+Based on availability of staff Refuge hunt permits may also be obtained at the Refuge headquarters at 6263 Appalachian Highway in Canaan Valley from 8:00 am-3:00 pm, Monday through Friday.
 No hunt permits will be issued on weekends.
-The office is not staffed on Federal holidays.
+The office is not staffed on federal holidays.

 The following game species may be taken on Refuge lands during applicable seasons: white-tailed deer, black bear, wild turkey, ruffed grouse, mourning dove, waterfowl, coot, rail, gallinule, snipe, woodcock, rabbit, hare, squirrel, red fox, grey fox, raccoon bobcat, woodchuck, coyote, opossum, and striped skunk.
 All other species of wildlife are protected.